celadari/json-logic-scala/docs/index.md

 ---

 ## What is Json Logic ?
-[Json Logic](https://jsonlogic.com/) is a recursive json format to represent expressions (binary, mathematical, linguistic, ...).
-Keys represent operator's codename and values representing operands/sub-expression.
+[Json Logic](https://jsonlogic.com/) is a recursive json format to represent expressions (binary, mathematical, linguistic, ...):
+Keys representing operator codenames and values representing operands/sub-expression.

 Json logic enables separating logic and evaluation, which can be delegated to another machine.
-It also gives possibility to separates logic and data (example below).
+It also gives possibility to separate logic and data (example below).

 #### Example, the following expression:

 $$\mathbf{price} \ge 20\ \&\ \mathbf{label}\neq\mathbf{label2}$$

-can be translated in json-logic format:
+can be translated into the following json-logic format:

 ```json
 [{